 - We’ve taken 10+ trips (with small camping and floating trips sprinkled in) since we got married.
-I love traveling more than anything (besides my wife, pets and blog).
+I love traveling more than anything (besides my wife, pets, and blog).
 I am beyond grateful we get to travel as much as we do.

 - Invested in stocks and upped our 401k and IRA contributions

 But I will confess something: Our families threw us a surprise anniversary party on our first anniversary of the wedding.
 It was like a sort of small surprise wedding where people brought gifts, we cut the cake, took pictures, everything.
-It was amazing and I am so thankful for our families and that they did that for us.
+It was terrific, and I am so thankful for our families and that they did that for us.
 If we did have a real wedding with everyone involved, it would have been just like that.
 Perfect, small, and fun.

-They wanted to have something with both the families and I understand that.
+They wanted to have something with both the families, and I understand that.
 A small get together like that was great.

 Or get married at the courthouse and spend all the money on a kickass honeymoon.
 Maybe take a trip and do a heartfelt handfasting ceremony on a mountain top with just you two and a priestess (that would be awesome).